MALCOLM TUDOR, (Powys) Chairman

 (by Royal Mail, or by email on request)

-What an Adventure - a recent article from The Bulletin
+What an Adventure - an article from The Bulletin

 ADPS member JAN BLOK led a philatelic-themed tour in Palestine in May 2016.
 Collector David Hague was on the tour and tells us about the exciting time they had.
 A similar tour is planned for 2017, once again organised and led by Jan.